Skip to Main Content

 Fairplex and the Broader Pomona Dining Scene

 The stretch of Fairplex Drive that runs through Pomona's exposition grounds has long operated on event logic: large-scale venues built to serve volume, timed to the L.A.
 County Fair calendar, and designed with throughput in mind rather than the slower rhythms of a neighborhood restaurant.
 Coco Palm, at 1600 Fairplex Dr, sits inside that context.
-Understanding it means understanding the Fairplex complex first, because the setting shapes everything from the likely format to the probable sourcing priorities.
+Understanding it means understanding the Fairplex complex first, because the setting shapes everything from the venue's context to the surrounding logistics.

 Pomona's dining options cluster into a few distinct tiers.
 The Cal Poly Pomona campus edge produces venues like KW Catering at Kellogg Ranch and Restaurant At Kellogg Ranch, both of which draw on the university's agricultural programs and the ranch's working land.
 That farm-adjacent model has become a meaningful differentiator in the Inland Empire, where diners increasingly expect to understand provenance, not just price.
 Separately, McKinley's Grille occupies a more traditional American grill position in the city.
 Coco Palm's address places it in a different zone from all three.